“I’ve been really amazed with the professors. Every one of them is constantly doing a lot of cool and interesting work.”

-In addition to her work with Stone Valley Arts Brianna is the ceramic work study, an undergraduate teaching assistant for ceramics courses, and completing her internship with Rising Meadow Pottery in Middletown Springs.
+In addition to her work with Stone Valley Arts Brianna was a work study employee in the art department, an undergraduate teaching assistant for ceramics courses, and completed an internship with Rising Meadow Pottery in Middletown Springs.